Alfresco/docs-alfresco/content-services/latest/develop/sdk.md

 Once this is done, the project is successfully imported in Eclipse.

-If you want more detail about how to work with the project, please visit [Working with generated projects](#workingwithprojects).
+If you want more detail about how to work with the project, visit [Working with generated projects](#workingwithprojects).

 ### Setting up your development environment using Intellij IDEA